mfong4151/Maxwell-Fong-Mastermind/README.md

 # Setup and running

 ## Backend
-To set up locally, from the project root, in the terminal use:
+To set up locally, from the project root, in the terminal execute the following to install dependencies:

 ```bash
 cd backend